lsulibraries/convert_to_islandorabooknews/README.md

 - can use all your computer's CPU/RAM/disk space
 - allows other programs to use the CPU/RAM/disk

 The dora build is also a valid option, but it requires some additional setup (described below).
-It is more heavyweight on your computer.
+Batch processing is very heavy on the harddisk and CPU; the docker approach makes available more disk/CPU.
+It could save a day or more of processing for some collections.

 ## Using the docker-compose box: